damilolaomisore/Panic-Management-System/README.md

 # Panic-Management-System
-An android software for emergency situations
+An android software for emergencies